 The switch product line (MS) has two tiers: Enterprise and Advanced licensing (only for select models)

-The wireless product line (MR) has two tiers: Enterprise and Advanced/Upgrade (which are described in the Cisco Umbrella Integration document).
+The wireless product line (MR) has two tiers: Enterprise and Advanced/Upgrade (which are described in the Automatically Integrating Cisco Umbrella with Meraki Networks document).

 The security/SD-WAN appliance product line (MX) has three tiers: Enterprise, Advanced Security, and Secure SD-WAN Plus, which are described in the Meraki MX Security and SD-WAN Licensing document.
 The virtual appliance (vMX) has three tiers: Small, Medium, and Large.

 Meraki Insight (MI) has five tiers: X-Small, Small, Medium, Large, and X-Large.
-Details can be found in the Meraki Insight Introduction document.
+Details can be found in the Meraki Insight Introduction.

-How does licensing vary between different Meraki product lines, e.g., wireless, switches, and security appliances?
+How does licensing vary between different Meraki product lines, for example, wireless, switches, and security appliances?